Ellestial/100-days-of-code/r2-log.md

 **Thoughts**: Feeling a bit sick/tired today, so I didn't get as much accomplished as I would have liked.
 I want to figure out how to automatically update the game.settings object with appropriate values once a user presses the start button within a game type tab.

+## Day 65: September 16, 2019

+**Today's Progress**: Worked on Learn app settings. set them up fully!
+Other than considering when users don't input acceptable settings.

+**Thoughts**: This is exciting!
+I have it mostly set up, but I am wondering if there's a more simplified way to interpret the settings values.
+I currently am defining them separately for each game (flashcards/matching/test).
+However, they all have different settings, so maybe this is fine?

 [[Prototype]]
 - The default [[Get]] operation proceeds to follow the [[Prototype]] link of the object if it cannot find the requested property on the object directly.
 - This process continues until either a matching property name is found, or hte [[Prototype]] chain ends.